-Hello everybody and welcome to the second episode of BXB’s Bonus Babble!
+Hello everybody and welcome to the seventh episode of BXB’s Bonus Babble!
 This is a semi regular solo podcast in which Ben talks about the latest gaming news and games he has been playing in the week Bits and Bobs is not airing!

 You play Scarlett Everitt, an apprentice alchemist who has just finished 5 years at university and is returning home only to find that things have changed considerably in her absence.
 Keen to start working under the local master alchemist, you instead suffer an encounter with a mysterious stranger which triggers flashbacks to memories of your missing parents, and this is where the game starts.
 If it all sounds a little familiar, well that’s because it very much is.

 Hello everyone and welcome back to another of my quick video reviews!
 Butcher was provided to us by Xbox via a digital code for Xbox One.

 Hello everyone and welcome back to another of my quick video reviews!
 Human Fall Flat was provided to us by Xbox via a digital code for Xbox One.